-Central to this research profile is the creation and adaptation of tools to analyse these processes by means of developing advanced micro-data analysis methods and techniques.
+Central to this research profile are the creation and adaptation of tools that can analyse these processes through the development of advanced microdata analysis methods and techniques.
 Microdata analysis is a multidisciplinary field that is concerned with the gathering, modelling, summarising and interpreting of large quantities of data and underlying algorithms, methods and techniques.

 Microdata analysis comprises a number of collaborating fields such as Artificial Intelligence, Decision Support Systems, Resource Allocation, Data Modelling, Experimental Design, Focus Groups, Geographical Information Systems, Visualisation, Measurement Techniques, Optimisation, Prognoses, Simulation and Statistical Inference.

-Research is carried out in close collaboration with regional and national companies and organisations in industries such as transport, manufacturing, tourism and retail, and these also act as financers and data providers.
-This collaboration and competence in micro-data analysis forms the basis of the Master’s Programme in Business Intelligence, the goal of which is to educate people so that they have specialised competence to work with decision support for management and other such managerial-level groups.
+Research is conducted in close collaboration with regional and national companies and organisations in industries such as transport, manufacturing, tourism and retail, and these also act as financers and data providers.
+This collaboration and competence in micro-ata analysis forms the basis of the Master’s Programme in Business Intelligence, the goal of which is to educate students so that they have specialist competence for work with decision support at the managerial level of companies and other organisations.